 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about how losing can be an opportunity.
+He recently wrote this article about how losing can be an opportunity.

 Come Back Kings